-- 2.1 Students aged 19 or older on ESFA courses up to level 2 will be eligible to have their tuition and exam fees waived if they are unemployed and receiving any state benefits\ and they believe that the training will help them into work - 2.2 Students aged 19 - 23 studying an ESFA funded level 3 qualification, which is legally entitled, will be eligible to have their tuition and exam fees waived if they do not currently hold a full level 3 gualification. - 2.3 Students aged 19-23 who already have a full level 3 qualification will not be eligible for a fee waiver (N.B.
+- 2.1 Students aged 19 or older on ESFA courses up to level 2 will be eligible to have their tuition and exam fees waived if they are unemployed and receiving any state benefits and they believe that the training will help them into work - 2.2 Students aged 19 - 23 studying an ESFA funded level 3 qualification, which is legally entitled, will be eligible to have their tuition and exam fees waived if they do not currently hold a full level 3 gualification. - 2.3 Students aged 19-23 who already have a full level 3 qualification will not be eligible for a fee waiver (N.B.
 Some courses are eligible for the Advanced Learner Loan)

-2.4 Students aged 24+ at the start date of their course studying a level 3 qualification or above will not be eligible for a fee waiver (N.B.
-Some courses are eligible for the Advanced Learner Loan)
+2.4 Students aged 24+ studying a ESFA funded level 3 qualification on the National Skills Fund qualification list, will be eligible to have their tuition and exam fees waived if they do not currently hold a full level 3 qualification.

+List of qualifications included in the National Skills Fund - level 3 adult offer (publishing.service.gov.uk)
-In certain circumstances students may be eligible for full funding\\

-2.5 \ 'State benefit', in relation to the ESFA, is defined as any monetary grant that is paid to an individual, based on their individual circumstances or characteristics, by central or local government

-\\ Examples of circumstances that would be eligible for full funding:

-- Change in working situation e.g loss of job, reduction in working hours - Change in home life situation e.g relationship breakdown - Change in financial circumstances. - Low income and unable to start / continue course without funding

-\ 'State benefit', in relation to the ESFA, is defined as any monetary grant that is paid to an individual, based on their individual circumstances or characteristics, by central or local government

-\\ Examples of circumstances that would be eligible for full funding:

-- Change in working situation e.g loss of job, reduction in working hours - Change in home life situation e.g relationship breakdown - Change in financial circumstances. - Low income and unable to start / continue course without funding
+- 2.5 Students aged 24+ at the start date of their course studying a level 3 qualification or above, not on the National Skills Fund qualification list, will not be eligible for a fee waiver (N.B.
+Some courses are eligible for the Advanced Learner Loan) - 2.6 In certain circumstances students may be eligible for full funding - 2.7 'State benefit', in relation to the ESFA, is defined as any monetary grant that is paid to an individual, based on their individual circumstances or characteristics, by central or local government - Examples of circumstances that would be eligible for full funding: - Change in working situation e.g loss of job, reduction in working hours - Change in home life situation e.g relationship breakdown - Change in financial circumstances. - Low income and unable to start / continue course without funding 'State benefit', in relation to the ESFA, is defined as any monetary grant that is paid to an individual, based on their individual circumstances or characteristics, by central or local government - Examples of circumstances that would be eligible for full funding: - Change in working situation e.g loss of job, reduction in working hours - Change in home life situation e.g relationship breakdown - Change in financial circumstances. - Low income and unable to start / continue course without funding